zeeshanalipanhwar/Texture-Classification-in-Colorectal-Cancer-Histology/README.md

 # Project Structure

     .
-    ├── Colab Notebooks       # Interactive notebooks containing the steps followed for training, testing, and predictions ├── Configs               # Configuration files for respective models ├── Images                # Screenshots or images needed for better presentation of README.md file ├── Models                # Complete implementations of models of the project │   ├── ResNet34.py          # ResNet34 standard model ├── Training Plots        # Training and validation performance graphs for loss, accuracy, and f1 scores ├── Utils                 # Files that include custom functionalities needed for this project ├── README.md             # A complete overview of this directory ├── predict.py            # Functions to predict a class for an image ├── test.py               # Functions to test a model performance on any test data └── train.py              # Functions to train a model with simple or augmented data
+    ├── Colab Notebooks       # Interactive notebooks for training, testing, and predictions on the data ├── Configs               # Configuration files for respective models ├── Images                # Screenshots or images needed for better presentation of README.md file ├── Models                # Complete implementations of models of the project │   ├── ResNet34.py          # ResNet34 standard model ├── Training Plots        # Training and validation performance graphs for loss, accuracy, and f1 scores ├── Utils                 # Files that include custom functionalities needed for this project ├── LICENCE               # MIT licence
+    └── README.md             # A complete overview of this directory

 # Model Diagrams